 We are thrilled that you were able to join us for our Christmas Service!
 What a joy it is to come together to celebrate and appreciate the birth of our Lord and Savior, Jesus Christ!

 I trust that your visit here at (NAME OF CHURCH) was one you enjoyed and felt welcome.
 We do our best to provide an atmosphere where visitors and guests experience a sense of belonging, even though for many, it may be the first time to ever be at our church.
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!

 On Sunday, December 24th at 9:00 and 11:00 am we will be celebrating our annual Christmas Eve services.
 Because Christmas Eve falls on a Sunday this year, we will be celebrating in our morning services and will not be holding a special service in the evening.
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!

 Annual Christmas Letter to Congregation – God is Good ALL the Time!